-Based on Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, as well as on the basis of the Delegated Acts enacted in accordance with the provisions of said Regulation, the obligation to diadose information on the manner and extent to which the company's investments are associated with eligible economic activities in relation to the environmental objectives of sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control and protection and restoration of biodiversity and ecosystems (the other environmental objectives), and with respect to certain new activities included in the objectives of climate change mitigation and climate change adaptation, for the first time for 2023.
-The above-mentioned regulation also establishes for the first time for 2023 the obligation to disclose information on the manner and extent to which the company's activities are associated with aligned economic activities in relation to the activities included in the objectives of climate change mitigation and climate change adaptation, excluding the new activities mentioned above.
-Consequently, the attached NFIS has not included comparative information on alignment in relation to the objectives of climate change mitigation and climate change adaptation, nor has comparative information been included on eligibility in relation to the rest of the environmental objectives, nor with the new activities included in the objectives of climate change mitigation and climate change adaptation.
-On the other hand, insofer as the information referring to eligible activities in 2022 was not required with the same level of detail as in 2023, disaggregated Information on eligibility in the attached NFTS is not strictly comparable either.
-In addition, it should be noted that Solunion's directors have included information on the criteria that, in their opinion, allow better compliance with this obligation and that are defined in Annex 2 "Environmental taxonomy" of the attached NFIS.
-Our conclusion has not changed in relation to this issue.
+Based on Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, as well as on the basis of the Delegated Acts enacted in accordance with the provisions of said Regulation, for the first time in the 2024 fiscal year, there is an obligation to disclose information on how and to what extent the company's activities are associated with aligned economic activities in relation to the restrict activities in cluster and protection of water and marine resources, transition to a circular economy, pollution prevention and control and protection objectives), and related to certain activities in inclusion required in the clinate change mitigation and adaptation objectives, additionally to the eligibility information required in the 2023 fiscal year for the previously mentioned activities included in the clinate change mitigation and adaptation objectives.
+In addition, it should be noted that Solunion's directors have included information on the criteria that, in their opinion, allow better compliance with this obligation and that activities included in Anex 2 "Environmental taxonomy" of the attached NFIS.
+Our conclusion has not changed in leator to its issue.